Liwgreat/AdaEC-PINN/README.md

 # AdaEC
-Titile: "An Adaptive Error Correction Method for Training PINNs to Solve Inverse Problems with Noisy Observational Data"
+1Titile: "An Adaptive Error Correction Method for Training PINNs to Solve Inverse Problems with Noisy Observational Data"